radandreicristian/sa-caps/README.md

 # (Work in Progress) Joint Intent Detection and Slot Labeling via Self-Attention Capsule Networks

+PyTorch implementation of a deep learning architecture that jointly solves intent detection and slot labeling by adapting the self-routing capsule model from computer vision.

 1) Capsule Theory

 * (Hinton, 2012)